chilts/mongodb-queue/README.md

 All messages in this queue now have a visibility window of 15s, instead of the default 30s.

+## Use of MongoDB ##

+Whilst using MongoDB recently and having a need for lightweight queues, I realised that the atomic operations that MongoDB provides are ideal for this kind of job.

+Since everything it atomic, it is impossible to lose messages in or around your application.
+I guess MongoDB could lose them but it's a safer bet it won't compared to your own application.

+As an example of the atomic nature being used, messages stay in the same collection and are never moved around or deleted, just a couple of fields are set, incremented or deleted.
+We always use MongoDB's excellent `collection.findAndModify()` so that each message is updated atomically inside MongoDB and we never have to fetch something, change it and store it back.

 ## Author ##

 Written by [Andrew Chilton](http://chilts.org/) -